perer-li/whitepaper/whitepaper.md

 * Decentralized personal data verification

 In buying and sometimes renting, banks, solicitors, and property registries must verify private personal data about both buyers and sellers.
 These include personal identity, residential address, income status, no criminal record, and credit history.
 In a conventional transaction, this is a repetitive task, and quite often done in a traditional, non-digital way, therefore it is cumbersome and error-prone.
-TPT personal information module digitizes this process.
+TPP personal information module digitizes this process.
 The user can put their own private information on the DApp, and the DApp does not send the data to any central database nor any third party.
 Only when it is authorized by the user, it is shared with relevant parties or individuals.

 * Decentralized property data verification